The official blog of the Lung Institute.

 Chiropractic and Lung Disease

 With so many treatment options available, it can be challenging to figure out which options are best for you.
 For someone with lung disease, the pressure of living with a chronic condition while trying to find the right treatments can be overwhelming.
 Some of the current treatments available for people with lung disease include pulmonary rehabilitation, medications, and at times, lung transplant.
 However, combining alternative and traditional treatments can help improve a patient’s quality of life.
-Some of the alternative treatment options include stem cell therapy, acupuncture and even chiropractic care for lung disease.
+Some of the alternative treatment options include cellular therapy, acupuncture and even chiropractic care for lung disease.

 What is chiropractic care?